a11599/mod/README.md

 Inputs:

-- EBX: File handle of the MOD opened for (at least) read access.
+- `EBX`: File handle of the MOD opened for (at least) read access.
 The caller is responsible to open the file and set the current file pointer at the start of the MOD binary.
 (This is useful if the MOD is packaged along with other files for easier distribution.)

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if failed (CF is set).
+- `EAX`: Error code if failed (`CF` is set).

 The MOD will be loaded into extended memory when possible.